-3. Methodology
+160 3.
+Methodology

-3.1 Brief introduction of the hydrological model
+161 3.1 Brief introduction of the hydrological model

-This study used the distributed eco-hydrological model GBEHM (geomorphology-based ecohydrological model), which was developed by Yang et al. (2015) and Gao et al. (2016).
+162 This study used the distributed eco-hydrological model GBEHM (geomorphology-163 based ecohydrological model), which was developed by Yang et al. (2015) and Gao et 164 al. (2016).
 The GBEHM is a spatial distributed model for large-scale river basins.
-It employs geomorphologic properties to reduce the lateral two-dimensions into one-dimension for flow routing within a sub-catchment, which greatly improves the computational efficiency while retaining the spatial heterogeneity in water flow paths at the basin scale.
-As shown in Figure 2, the GBEHM used a 1-km grid system to discretize the study catchment, which was divided into 251 sub-catchments.
-Each sub-catchment was further divided into flow-intervals along its main stream.
-To capture the sub-grid topography, each 1-km grid was represented by a number of hillslopes with an average length and gradient, but different aspect, which were estimated from the 90-m DEM.
-Additional hillslope properties include soil and vegetation types (Yang et al., 2015).
+It 165 employs geomorphologic properties to reduce the lateral two-dimensions into one-166 dimension for flow routing within a sub-catchment, which greatly improves the 167 computational efficiency while retaining the spatial heterogeneity in water flow paths 168 at the basin scale.
+As shown in Figure 2, the GBEHM used a 1-km grid system to 169 discretize the study catchment, and the study catchment was divided into 251 sub-170 catchments.
+A sub-catchment was further divided into flow-intervals along its main 171 stream.
+To capture the sub-grid topography, each 1-km grid was represented by a 172 number of hillslopes with an average length and gradient, but different aspect, which were estimated from the 90-m DEM.
+The terrain properties of a hillslope include the 173